Maria-Leiliane/go-ecommerce-base/README.md

 ## 📖 About The Project

 This project implements a complete CRUD (Create, Read, Update, Delete) system for managing a product catalog.
 It is structured using a **Clean Architecture** approach on the backend and a **Component-Based** architecture on the frontend.
+The front-end structure is together with the backend only to facilitate the evaluation of the project.

 ### Architecture Diagram